Strategy To See

 The FVE and the LMA

 In this presentation, participants will learn about new techniques to use when completing their Functional Vision Evaluation and Learning Media Assessment.
 Templates will be given out that loosely correspond with the APH FVLMA, as well as much more.
 Participants will learn about new materials to use during their evaluations, including use of the new CVI Complexity Sequences (by APH), lights, and simple materials to make which will give valuable information on how each student uses their vision in a functional setting.
 Participants will gain a better understanding of how their Learning Media Assessments can be packed with useful information for parents, teacher and other support staff.
 NOTE: Participants are encouraged to bring along their copy of the APH FVLMA.
-The FVLMA (by APH) will be referred to, throughout this presentation.
+The FVLMA will be referred to, throughout this presentation.

 The Functional Vision Evaluation with an Afternoon of “Make and Take”